 - treatment costs in case of failed suicide

-After you have arrived to Germany, you will need to exchange visa insurance to comprehensive and long-term health insurance.
+After you have arrived in Germany, you will need to exchange visa insurance for comprehensive and long-term health insurance.
 TK from Feather will be your best bet.

 Public insurance for international students in Germany

 With public insurance, students pay quite fixed rates between 102,05 EUR and 116,33 EUR, depending on the company.

 Most of the above-mentioned insurances are public, and it’s also a classical way to get health care coverage in Germany.
 However, not all students are eligible for public insurance.

 Students who can receive public health insurance in Germany

 - All full-time students under the age of 30